wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_createmultisig.md

 ---
-title: bsv:createmultisig \[POST\] {disallowed}
+title: createmultisig  {disallowed} - Bitcoin SV
-description: Creates a multi-signature address with n signature of m keys required.It returns a json object with the address and redeemScript.
+description: Example code for the createmultisig  {disallowed} json-rpc method. Сomplete guide on how to use createmultisig  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters